raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 			print(some_list[i],'is greater than',some_list[i+1]
 	```

-- Run your code to see what happens.
-- Can you explain why you only use one less than the length of the list (`len(some_list)-1`)?
-- What would happen if the for loop read `for i in range(len(some_list))`?
+Run your code to see what happens.
+Can you explain why you only use one less than the length of the list (`len(some_list)-1`)?
+What would happen if the `for` loop read `for i in range(len(some_list))`?
 Try it and see.

--At the moment the loop just compares the items in the list and tells us if one is bigger than another.
-You need it to swap the items.
-You can also have a look at what's going on by using the `display()` function
+At the moment, the loop just compares the items in the list and tells us if one is bigger than another, but you need it to swap the items too.
+You can also have a look at what's going on by using the `display()` function:

 	```python
 	some_list = [6,2,5,1,7,4,9,3]